ati-ozgur/course-python/2023/Labs/Lab01/Lab01.md

 You should use standard summation formula in the calculation You do not need loop.

+## Question: Greatest among 3 numbers

+Please write a program which find the greatest number among three numbers.
+You will ask the user for these three numbers and print greatest of them in the screen.

+## Question: simple error 1

+please look at [wrong_code1.py](wrong_code1.py).
+Fix its errors so that it runs correctly.

+## Question: simple error 2

+please look at [wrong_code2.py](wrong_code2.py).
+Fix its errors so that it runs correctly.
+There are logical errors on this code.

 ## Question: simple random password

 Create simple program which will print out random password of length 8 in the screen.